figueiredoalmeida/PHP.TestAssignment/README.md

 * Ability to organize and document your code.
 * Ability write good and clear unit tests.

-To make evaluation easier, please fork this repository on your personal Github account and create a pull request when finished.

 Expected time to solve this assignment is 2 to 4 hours.

 ## Tasks